-Dog Spay or Neuter
+Dog Spay and Neuter Advice from Veterinarians

 As someone who is has turned to the internet for information on dog spaying or neutering, you've shown that you understand the importance of this procedure.
 It makes sense that you have questions about how to help your dog prepare for surgery and heal well afterward, especially if this is your first puppy or adult dog.
 At GeniusVets, we firmly believe that petcare information should come from veterinarians and not from “Dr. Google.”
 That’s why we’ve taken the most common dog spay and neuter questions sent these questions to renowned veterinarians across the U.S. and compiled their replies to get you valuable information that you can trust.